-(i) New-Construction:
+i.
+New-Construction:

-Five percent (5%) of trade payments and site work as calculated in the Common Application
+Five percent (5%) of trade payments and site work as calculated in the Common Application ii.
+Rehabilitation:

-(ii) Rehabilitation:

-Ten percent (10%) of trade payments and site work as calculated in the Common Application
+Ten percent (10%) of trade payments and site work as calculated in the Common Application f) Acquisition

-No more than fifty percent (50%) of construction contingency may be included in a Project's calculation of Tax Credit eligible basis.
+No more than twenty-five percent (25%) of construction contingency may be included in a Project's calculation of Tax Credit eligible basis.